TPN Script Reference

 -

-transfer:target:amount~ cost: 0.004⚡︎
+transfer:target:amount~ cost: 0.004⚡︎ global macro exempt

-Transfer some of your charges to another user
+Transfer some of your charges to another user.

 Per-user timeout: 3s